delindawika/FunnyJsonExplorer/README.md

 - Abstract Product: Branch and Leaf
 - Concrete Products: PokerFaceBranch, PokerFaceLeaf, MoonSunBranch, MoonSuneBranch

-  These classes implement the Branch and Leaf abstract class and based on the factory, the products that is going to be produced will be different.
+  These classes implement the Branch and Leaf abstract class and based on the factory, the products that are going to be produced will be different.

 ### Client (FunnyJsonExplorer)
 The client uses interfaces declared by the abstract factory and abstract product to interact with the products.
 The client is independent of how these products are created, allowing the client code to support different product variants without modification.